nharsch/Game-220/docs/Game 220 Week 1.md

 	- lecture heavy at first
 	- more of a workshop toward the end
 	- assignments submitted through git
+	- exercises count as full credit when full exercise is submitted
+		- feedback isn't a markdown
 - Student Introductions
 	- what's your major?
 	- what are you looking to learn in this class?